Erfans/MaintenanceBundle/README.md

-A bundle to add maintenance mode to Symfony project.
+A bundle to add maintenance mode to Symfony projects.

 Installation
 ============